ChristopherWMM/Terra/README.md

    1. Perlin grid generation.
    2. Pseudorandom vector generation at each Perlin grid vertex.
 2. **Calculation:**
    1. Calculate the Dot Product between each pixel position and its four respective Perlin grid vertex vectors.
-This ensures that each point in adjacent Perlin grid quadrants share two pseudorandom vectors.
+This ensures that each point in adjacent Perlin grid quadrants shares two pseudorandom vectors.
 3. **Interpolation:**
    1. Utilize a sigmoid fade function, otherwise known as an ease curve to remove any seams found between Perlin grid quadrants.
       + **Fade function used:** ![Fade Function][fade-function]